CYP3A4: Mechanisms

-The first pathway suggested is a cage-controlled radical method ("oxygen rebound"), and the second involves a concerted mechanism that does not utilize a radical intermediate but instead acts very quickly via a "radical clock".
+The first pathway suggested is a cage-controlled radical method ("oxygen rebound"), and the second involves a concerted mechanism that does not use a radical intermediate but instead acts quickly via a "radical clock".

 Inhibition through fruit ingestion

 In 1998, various researchers showed that grapefruit juice, and grapefruit in general, is a potent inhibitor of CYP3A4, which can affect the metabolism of a variety of drugs, increasing their bioavailability.
 In some cases, this can lead to a fatal interaction with drugs like astemizole or terfenadine.
-The effect of grapefruit juice with regard to drug absorption was originally discovered in 1989.
+The effect of grapefruit juice on drug absorption was discovered in 1989.
 The first published report on grapefruit drug interactions was in 1991 in the Lancet entitled "Interactions of Citrus Juices with Felodipine and Nifedipine", and was the first reported food-drug interaction clinically.
-The effects of grapefruit last from 3–7 days, with the greatest effects when juice is taken an hour previous to administration of the drug.
+The effects of grapefruit last from 3 to 7 days, with the greatest effects when juice is taken an hour previous to administration of the drug.

 In addition to grapefruit, other fruits have similar effects.
 Noni (Morinda citrifolia), for example, is a dietary supplement typically consumed as a juice and also inhibits CYP3A4.
 Pomegranate juice has shown some inhibition in limited studies, but has not yet demonstrated the effect in humans.

 Variability

-While over 28 single nucleotide polymorphisms (SNPs) have been identified in the CYP3A4 gene, it has been found that this does not translate into significant interindividual variability in vivo.
-It can be supposed that this may be due to the induction of CYP3A4 on exposure to substrates.
+While over 28 single nucleotide polymorphisms (SNPs) have been identified in the CYP3A4 gene, this genetic variation has not been found to translate into significant interindividual variability in vivo.
+The limited variability may be due to the induction of CYP3A4 on exposure to substrates.

 CYP3A4 alleles that have been reported to have minimal function compared to wild-type include CYP3A4*6 (an A17776 insertion) and CYP3A4*17 (F189S).
 Both of these SNPs led to decreased catalytic activity with certain ligands, including testosterone and nifedipine in comparison to wild-type metabolism.
 By contrast, CYP3A4*1G allele has more potent enzymatic activity compared to CYP3A4*1A (the wild-type allele).

 Variability in CYP3A4 function can be determined noninvasively by the erythromycin breath test (ERMBT).
 The ERMBT estimates in vivo CYP3A4 activity by measuring the radiolabelled carbon dioxide exhaled after an intravenous dose of (^{14}C-N-methyl)-erythromycin.